stevetarver/stevetarver.github.io/_posts/2018-06-11-shell-scripts-1-basics.md

 ## Epilog

 That is a pretty solid base for writing simple command scripts.
-Stay tuned for part two where we look at more robust utility scripts including arg parsing, control flows, functions, and colored printing - managing complexity and creating a great UX.
+Stay tuned for part two where we look at more robust utility scripts including arg parsing, validation, and colored printing - managing complexity and creating a great UX.